-The Troika misread the U.S. system of government and how the various agencies work because, by early December 2020, Trump’s State Department started leaking information about the presence of Eritrean soldiers in Tigray, and on December 8, 2020, Reuters ran this report: “The United States believes Eritrean soldiers have crossed into Ethiopia to help Prime Minister Abiy …. despite denials from both nations, a U.S. government source and five regional diplomats said ….
+The Troika misread the U.S. system of government, and how the various agencies work because, by early December 2020, Trump’s State Department started leaking information about the presence of Eritrean soldiers in Tigray, and on December 8, 2020, Reuters ran this report: “The United States believes Eritrean soldiers have crossed into Ethiopia to help Prime Minister Abiy …. despite denials from both nations, a U.S. government source and five regional diplomats said ….
 A U.S. government source confirmed Washington’s growing consensus, which has not previously been reported but matches accounts by some residents, refugees, and TPLF leaders”.

 Again, on December 10, 2020, Reuters ran another report: “The United States believes reports of Eritrean military involvement in the conflict in Ethiopia’s Tigray region are ‘credible,’ a State Department spokesperson told Reuters on Thursday, despite denials by both nations.
 The spokesperson called on any Eritrean soldiers there to pull out”.

 Again, it appears there was never any plan by the TPLF to invade Eritrea or the Amhara region, although, understandably, the TPLF was very suspicious, even nervous about the intentions of the Troika.
 For many months, the TPLF watched the Troika huddling, plotting, whispering, and shuttling back and forth over the airspace of Tigray.
-The TPLF could see the writing on the wall as the war cloud was hovering over Tigray.
+The TPLF could see the writing on the wall as the war cloud hovered over Tigray.
 Still, there is no proof that the TPLF had any plan to invade Eritrea or get back to Arat Kilo.

 Furthermore, there is no doubt Western intelligence agencies may have corroborating evidence, even though they may not reveal what they know for fear of exacerbating the problem and making Col Abiy even weaker than he already is.

-However, one still needs to ask why Ethiopia had stationed tens of thousands of its army in Tigray more than two years after Col Abiy claimed to have signed a peace treaty with Eritrea?
-Why was there never an official treaty or joint declaration of both nations to pull their armies out from their common borders?
+However, one still needs to ask why Ethiopia had stationed tens of thousands of its army in Tigray more than two years after Col Abiy claimed to have signed a peace treaty with Eritrea.
+Why was there never an official treaty or joint declaration of both nations to pull their armies from their common borders?
 Was it because both Isaias and Colonel Abiy had considered the TPLF and Tigray people their common enemies, who had to be invaded and conquered at an opportune time?
 What exactly were and are the crimes of the TPLF and Tigrayan people?
-Why hadn’t Col Abiy prosecuted them in courts?
+Why hadn’t Col Abiy prosecuted them in court?
 Were Isaias and Colonel Abiy lying to their peoples and the world about their long-held secret plan to start the war and perpetrate genocide on the people of Tigray?

 Colonel Abiy, a Snake Oil Salesman?

-Some people believe, although Col Abiy’s ultimate dream had always been to become the “7th king” of Ethiopia, including Eritrea, his initial attempt to reconcile the Ethiopian society, including the Orthodox Church, and his decision to let the former leaders of the EPDRF retire in Mekele rather than seek revenge, might have been genuine.
+Some people believe although Col Abiy’s ultimate dream had always been to become the “7th king” of Ethiopia, including Eritrea, his initial attempt to reconcile the Ethiopian society, including the Orthodox Church, and his decision to let the former leaders of the EPDRF retire in Mekele rather than seek revenge, might have been genuine.

-They also believe it was after he had visited the USA in July 2018 and spoke with the audience of the ESAT (Ethiopian Satellite Television), and other members of the political elite from the Amhara region, and after many hours with Isaias Afwerki, that Col Abiy believed he could ascend to the throne a lot faster with the help of Isaias and the Amhara kilil, than by following through his initial instinct.
+They also believe it was after he had visited the USA in July 2018 and spoke with the audience of the ESAT (Ethiopian Satellite Television) and other members of the political elite from the Amhara region and after many hours with Isaias Afwerki that Col Abiy believed he could ascend to the throne a lot faster with the help of Isaias and the Amhara kilil, than by following through his initial instinct.